tania-macheieva/jira-like/README.md

 ## Current implementation status

 - Rails API backend is the main implemented component.
-- Users are backed by `password_digest` and `has_secure_password` using `bcrypt`.
+- Session-based authentication is implemented for registration, login, current-user lookup, and logout.
+- Workspace CRUD is implemented with Pundit authorization for owner, admin, and member roles.
-- Workspaces, memberships, epics, issues, and comments are modeled in the API.
+- Workspaces, memberships, epics, issues, and comments are modeled in the API; epics, issues, comments, and membership management endpoints are planned.
-- Model specs cover validations and associations for the core domain objects.
+- Model and request specs cover the implemented authentication and workspace behavior.
 - The frontend application is still a placeholder and not yet implemented.

 ## Quick start